agourlay/zip-password-finder/README.md

 ## Performance

-It is rather slow and seems to suffer from contention as the number of workers increases.

-You can expect around 4000 passwords tested per second which makes it impractical for non-trivial passwords.
+It is rather slow and seems to suffer from contention as the number of workers increases which makes it impractical for non-trivial passwords.